subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 *Figure 8*

 The output of the last convolutional layer in a ConvNet is fed into a Dense Feed Forward network before being sent into the logit layer (see Figure 9 below for an example).
 The traditional way of doing this is by flattening the ConvNet tensor, which causes a huge increase in the number of parameters.
-Recall from Chapter **ImprovingModelGeneralization** that more parameters can cause overfitting, unless the size of the training dataset is also increased.
+It is well known that more parameters can cause overfitting, unless the size of the training dataset is also increased.

 In order to reduce the number of parameters, more recently models have started using the Global Max Pooling operation for this interface, which is illustrated in Figure 8.
 As shown, each spatial layer of the ConvNet is converted into a single node in the Dense Feed Forward network by using the max operation (or alternatively the average operation).